-If any of the Transformative Plans or Projects are in compliance with the TCC Guidelines and Grant Agreement, but include budget line items or activities not eligible per TCC Guidelines or Grant Agreement then:
+If any TCC Grant Component includes budget line items or activities not eligible per TCC Guidelines or Grant Agreement:

 - 1. Ineligible project costs must unconditionally be eliminated from the proposed scope of work for TCC funding.
 SGC cannot provide grant funds for ineligible costs. - 2.
-Ineligible project costs may be reallocated to other eligible costs within the same originally proposed project, up to the total amount of the original budget request for that project, upon written approval of TCC program staff. - 3.
+Ineligible project costs may be reallocated to other eligible costs within the same originally proposed project or plan, up to the total amount of the original budget request for that project, upon written approval of TCC Program Staff. - 3.
 Reallocated budget items within the same project must be for project costs under the same Strategy as the originally proposed project. - 4.
 The budget for the ineligible costs in one project may be transferred to other projects, upon written approval of the TCC Program Manager. - 5.
 Upon written consent of the Grantee, Project Lead, and SGC Executive Director, eligible project costs associated with any project may be reduced or eliminated prior to signing the Grant Agreement.
 The foregoing notwithstanding, no project may be eliminated that is needed to remain eligible for TCC funding per the relevant TCC Program Guidelines.